 The cookie story

+What is campaigning?
 The best definition of campaigning that I have ever heard was given by a guy called Mark Lattimer at a conference that I attended many years ago.
-As I remember it (and you can also watch my video below), he was asked how he would define campaigning and he invited the audience to picture the scene of a small girl at home in her kitchen with her mother.
+As I remember it (and you can also watch my video below), he was asked how he would define campaigning.
+He invited the audience to picture the scene of a small girl at home in her kitchen with her mother.

 The little girl had a problem.
 Her problem was that she was hungry.
-But she knew the solution to her problem, which was that her mother had a cookie jar on the top shelf, and she wanted a cookie.
+But she knew the solution to her problem: her mother had a cookie jar on the top shelf.
+And she wanted a cookie.
 She also knew that her mother had the power to give her a cookie.
 So she tried the direct approach and said, “Mum, Mum, can I have a cookie?”
 Her mother said, “No”.
-She then said, “You gave me a cookie yesterday,” so she was using historic precedent – she was a very clever girl.
+She then said, “You gave me a cookie yesterday.”
+So she was using historic precedent – she was a very clever girl.
 Her mother again said, “No”.

 She then said, “You gave my little brother cookie.”
 Her mother again repeated, “The answer is no.” She then thought for a while and ran next door to the lounge where her father was watching television, and she said, “Dad, Dad – Mum won’t give me a cookie.”